Michael Palmer (poet): Collaborations

 Perhaps similar to Olson's and Duncan’s impact on their generation, Palmer's influence remains singular and palpable, if difficult to measure.
 For many decades now, Palmer has worked collaboratively in the fields of dance, translation, teaching, and the visual arts.

 Palmer has published translations from French, Russian, and Brazilian Portuguese.
 He edited and helped translate Nothing The Sun Could Not Explain: Twenty Contemporary Brazilian Poets.
 With Michael Molnar and John High, Palmer helped edit and translate a volume of poetry by the Russian poet Alexei Parshchikov, Blue Vitriol (Avec Books, 1994).
 And he translated "Theory of Tables" (1994), a book written by Emmanuel Hocquard, a project that grew out of Hocquard's translations of Palmer's "Baudelaire Series" into French.
 Palmer has written many radio plays and works of criticism.

 He has participated in multiple collaborations with a wide range of painters.
 These include the German painter Gerhard Richter, Italian painter Sandro Chia and French painter Micaëla Henich.
 (Note: "Micaëla Henich's collection of 1003 india ink drawings, published under the title "Mille e tre", is accompanied by 5 writer-poet-thinkers who were asked each to write on 200 of the drawings in the series (the last three have no text).
 They are: Jacques Derrida, Dominique Fourcade, Michael Palmer, Tom Raworth, Jacques Roubaud.
 Derrida's appeared in "Mille e tre, cinq: Lignées" (published by William Blake & Co.))

 Dance

 Since the 1970s, Palmer has collaborated on over a dozen dance works with Margaret Jenkins and her Dance Company.
 Early dance scenarios in which Palmer participated include Interferences, 1975; Equal Time, 1976; No One but Whitington, 1978; Red, Yellow, Blue, 1980, Straight Words, 1980; Versions by Turns, 1980; Cortland Set, 1982; and First Figure, 1984.
-A noteworthy example of a Jenkins/Palmer collaboration might be The Gates (Far Away Near), an evening-length dance work in which Palmer worked with not only Ms. Jenkins, but also Paul Dresher and Rinde Eckert.
-This was performed in September 1993 in the San Francisco Bay Area and in July 1994 at New York's Lincoln Center.